hypered/curiosity/README.md

-**Note**: This project was carried roughly for seven months, from July 2022 till January 2023 included.
-It demonstrated that a rich prototype to inform discussions and show what a real life production system could look like can be implemented and evolved with a small team on a short timeframe.
-A page was written to explain [why Curiosity was created](https://smartcoop.sh/documentation/why) the way it is.
+**Note**: The project as initially carried for Smart Coop is easily available in the `smartcoop.sh` branch.
+The corresponding domain will be let expiring in June 2023.

-# Curiosity - A prototype application for Smart
+# Curiosity - A prototype application

-This repository contains a prototype application for the [Smart](https://github.com/smartcoop/) cooperative.
+This repository contains a prototype application.
 What we hear about "prototype" is written in `commence`'s [README](https://github.com/hypered/commence#readme).